 Insuring a Child at College

-It is sure to be a costly proposition whenever you plan to keep your child on your car insurance policy for an extended period.
-But using the online car insurance quotes comparison tool to search out the best rates will go a long way toward keeping your rates as low as possible while protecting you and your child from the dangers of the road.
+It is sure to be a costly proposition whenever you plan to keep your child on your car insurance policy for an extended period, but using the online car insurance quotes comparison tool to search out the best rates will go a long way toward keeping your rates as low as possible.